gbertuzzi05/BERTLINUX/README.md

 the screen only works if the kernel is booted up with "nomodeset" option and uses a generic graphic driver with default resolution of 1024x768 internet works only with ethernet port (labelled eth0 according to "ifconfig" command)

-what is not working:audio, everithing that is not undiscovered and there is no battery management for laptops
+what is not working:audio, everithing else and there is no battery management for laptops

 Some peripherals may be detected by the system but may require one or more drivers to be used.